decentralized-identity/sidetree/docs/protocol.md

 Sidetree protocol requires dedicated cryptographic keys called _recovery keys_ for deleting or recovering a DID.
 At least one recovery key is required to be specified in every _Create_ and _Recover_ operation.
 The recovery keys can only be changed by another recovery operation.
 Once a DID is deleted, it cannot be recovered.

 # Sidetree REST API
-A _Sidetree node_ expose a set of REST API that enables the creation of a new DID and its initial DID Document, subsequent DID Document updates, and DID Document lookups.
+A _Sidetree node_ exposes a set of REST API that enables the creation of a new DID and its initial DID Document, subsequent DID Document updates, and DID Document lookups.
 This section defines the `v1.0` version of the Sidetree DID REST API.

 ## Response HTTP status codes